danymukesha/bitcoin-lite/README.md

 - **Performance optimization**:
   - By using Cython, the package provides enhanced computational efficiency compared to pure Python implementations.
-  - `Bitcoin-lite` serves as a streamlined framework for understanding and experimenting with blockchain transaction principles through an optimized computational architecture.
+  - `Bitcoin-lite` is intended to be a streamlined framework for understanding and experimenting with blockchain transaction principles through an optimized computational architecture.
 By using the Cython's static typing and direct C-level operations, `Bitcoin-Lite` achieves significant performance improvements over traditional Python implementations.